INGRAM ENGINEERING

 Picture

 What actually is the cam profile?
 In the beginning, the 3-arc type cam profile was a lobe shape that had some dimensions on it like a blueprint.
 You could then physically machine the cam lobe shape from the dimensions.
 Anyone can create a cam profile this way.
 The only thing you know for sure about the finished cam profile is the maximum lift.
 None of the other data will be known until the cam profile is actually made and then measured.
 Changing the dimensions of the arcs will change the measured data.
 The 3 arcs are the (1) base circle diameter, (2) the nose(tip) radius, and the (3) flank(side) radius.
-The distance between the base circle and the nose will obviously determined the lift.
+The distance between the base circle and the nose will obviously determined the maximum lift.
 The lift of the tappet at various places is measured out to four decimal places and the duration and velocity data is then calculated.
-That will provide enough data to know if the profile will work for the application.
+That will usually provide enough data to know if the profile will work for the application.
 As the need for more control over the cam profile increased the number of arcs also increased.
 I am not sure but it looks like six different arcs were eventually used.
 That allowed some type of ramps to be integrated into the profile.
 An overall slow process but it worked.
 Remember a low rpm engine with light valve spring pressure is very forgiving to the cam profile design.
 This was all done before computers and involved mathematical equations were used to design the cam profile.

 With computers a cam profile lift table can be created out to at least six decimal places.
 This lift table IS THE CAM PROFILE and can tell you almost everything you need to know.
 You just have to know how to read it.
 Below is a sample lift table on the opening side of a cam profile.
 There will also be one for the closing side.
 In this example they are the same (symmetrical cam profile).